miliarch/nix_random_wallpaper/README.md

 Gnome Random Wallpaper (`grw`) currently makes the following assumptions about the user:
 * The user will configure some external scheduler to prompt the `grw` command to run in the background
-* The user doesn't want to keep the generated wallpaper images forever
+* The user doesn't usually want to keep the generated wallpaper images forever
-  * The last image to be generated is replaced by the new image
+  * The last image that was generated is replaced by the newly generated image
-  * The output directory is `/tmp/random` - `/tmp` is commonly a tmpfs filesystem and exists only in memory (while the system remains on)
+  * The default output directory is `/tmp/random` - `/tmp` is commonly a tmpfs filesystem and exists only in memory (while the system remains powered on)
+    * Note: The default output directory can and probably should be changed to a non-volatile location in [configuration](#configuration).
+Specifying a non-volatile directory will prevent temporary auto-selection of a system default wallpaper by the window manager on login after a fresh boot cycle, which can be disorienting.
-* The user won't change configuration or interact directly with the program often, making command line argument support a low priority
+* The user won't interact directly with the program often, making command line argument support unnecessary

-Simply running `grw` will fetch images from either the [Unsplash API](https://source.unsplash.com/) or the directory you've defined and update your desktop background.
+Simply running `grw` will fetch images from either the [Unsplash API](https://source.unsplash.com/) or the image directory (`images_dir`) defined in configuration, resize and compose the images on a spanned canvas matching your current display arrangement, save the resulting wallpaper image to the output directory (`output_dir`), and update your desktop background.

-Some key steps to take in your environment:
+Some suggested steps to take in your environment:
 * Configure a cron job or timer of some sort to run `grw` at regular intervals (every 15 minutes works well for me - `*/15 * * * * /path/to/grw`)
 * Configure a Startup Application to run `grw` on login